-We request the details of suppliers that are likely to have an interest in developing products derived from organics (on page 11) be excluded from the public register.
+We request the details of suppliers that are likely to have an interest in developing products derived from residual waste (in Annexure B) be excluded from the public register.
 We make this request on the basis that the information with respect to these suppliers is commercially sensitive information and may affect the position of the Applicant in the market.
 This information may also adversely affect any present and future commercial dealings with other potential suppliers.

-We request that the form of the Memorandum of Understanding (on page 17 at Annexure B) be excluded from the public register as it contains confidential information, some of which is not directly related to the Application and all of which is commercially sensitive.
+We request that the form of the Memorandum of Understanding (in Annexure C) be excluded from the public register as it contains confidential information, some of which is not directly related to the Application and all of which is commercially sensitive.